jat9292/Private-token/README.md

 # Private-token
 Token with private balances using zkSNARKs and Homomorphic Encryption, inspired by [Zeestar](https://files.sri.inf.ethz.ch/website/papers/sp22-zeestar.pdf) and [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf), implemented in [Noir](https://noir-lang.org/) (and Rust).

+The dApp is currently deployed here, try it now --> **https://privatetoken.xyz/** <-- you should connect your Web3 wallet to the Sepolia test network and own some testnet ETH.
+(If needed, you could mine some Sepolia ETH here :  https://sepolia-faucet.pk910.de/  : 0.1 ETH should be enough to send Private Token transactions).

 You can read the slides presenting the final project [here](https://docs.google.com/presentation/d/1SDTOthvK1xCXcoKlILIKCobktrDf_ibPUbHtykAQfpc/edit?usp=sharing).

 # Quick description

 This project is an implementation of a token on Ethereum with private balances, i.e all the balances are publicly stored on the Ethereum blockchain in an encrypted format, but only the owner of an Ethereum account is able to decrypt their own balance.
-This is possible thanks to the improved expressivity allowed by homomorphic encryption on top of zkSNARKs, allowing a party **A** to compute over encrypted data owned by *another* party **B** i.e **A** can add encrpyted balances owned by **B** without needing any knowledge of those balances.
+This is possible thanks to the improved expressiveness allowed by homomorphic encryption on top of zkSNARKs, allowing a party **A** to compute over encrypted data owned by *another* party **B** i.e **A** can add encrpyted balances owned by **B** without needing any knowledge of those balances.

 The current model is the following :